vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machine-Basics/mFibonnaci-State-Machine-eg.md

 These polynomial identities enforce correct state transitioning, and are therefore referred to as *transition constraints*.
 They apply to every pair of consecutive states.
-That is, every pair of consecutive rows in terms of the execution trace of the SM.
+That is, every pair of consecutive rows in the execution trace of the SM.